 If I had to choose my favorite go-to ingredient from this list, it would have to be the chia seeds!
 I always use them in my green smoothies because it adds a huge punch of fiber, protein, and omega 3 fatty acids.

-Healthy tip for this detox smoothie: I highly recommend purchasing all organic ingredients.
+Healthy tip: I highly recommend purchasing all organic ingredients.
 By purchasing organic, you don’t need to worry about any chemicals or weird ingredients seeping into your foods.
 It may be a smidge more expensive but definitely worth it, in my opinion!

 - Blend until smooth.